Skip to content

 /// [errorType] Custom errorType

-/// [property] Additional attribute parameters (optional)
+/// [property] Additional property parameter (optional)

 Future<void> addCustomError(String stack, String message,